iankronquist/ece375/README.md

 Brew install avrdude

+The magic invocation of avrdude is

+old flasher
-The magic invocation of avrdude is avrdude -p ATmega128 -P usb -c usbasp -U flash:w:<file>
+avrdude -p ATmega128 -P usb -c osuisp2 -U flash:w:<file>
 Consult man avrdude for details.

 Get a pile of avr code from